jacob-8/kitbook/packages/kitbook/src/docs/7-visual-regression-testing.md

 [Create a new bucket](https://console.cloud.google.com/storage/create-bucket) using the standard storage class and uncheck `Enforce public access prevention on this bucket`.
 Then in your bucket go to the `Permissions` tab and add a new principal `allUsers` with the `Storage Object Viewer` role and save.
 This is described [here](https://cloud.google.com/storage/docs/access-control/making-data-public#buckets).

 Still in the Google Cloud Console, create a [service account](https://console.cloud.google.com/apis/credentials/serviceaccountkey) for your project with the `Storage Folder Admin` role.
-Then from that service account, create a service account key, download it as JSON, and store it as a secret in your GitHub repo using `GOOGLE_APPLICATION_CREDENTIALS` or something you consider more helpful. *It's recommended to remove all newlines from the key before pasting as a GitHub secret.*
+Then from that service account, create a service account key, download it as JSON, remove line breaks, and store it as a secret in your GitHub repo using `GCS_COMPONENT_CHECK_BUCKETS_CREDENTIALS` or something you consider more helpful.

 ### GitHub Action

-**WORK IN PROGRESS**: This action only establishes the baseline but does not yet compare changed snapshots on PRs.

 The following action will use your recently created storage bucket along with Vercel deployment urls to comment on your PR with changed snapshots.
 Note each of the places below where you need to update using your own details.